The eternal question:

-Art comes from introspection and the constant quest for the truth, while decoration is born from exterior influences.
-Decoration is aimed at having aesthetic qualities alone, while art needs to create emotion and intensity of reaction.
+Art comes from introspection and the constant quest for the truth, while the decoration is born from exterior influences.
+The decoration is aimed at having aesthetic qualities alone, while art needs to create emotion and intensity of reaction.

 As I said many times before, all my images, either independent or series, are autobiographic.
 They do not talk about the subjects you see but they talk about myself.
 You may not know the story they tell in detail, but you can tell that there is a story there and it is the authenticity of this story that makes the images authentic.

 Every trace of light or shadow has a meaning in my images, just like the notes in a music score, just like the words in a poem.
 When the image is finished I cannot add or remove anything without destroying it.